alvyn279/aws-cdk-billing-alarm/README.md

 ### Post-Deployment

-Confirm the subscription to the newly created topic for the email you specified as endpoint in `BillingAlarmProps`.
+Confirm the subscription to the newly created topic for the emails you specified as endpoints in `BillingAlarmProps`.
 You can do so by clicking on the `SubscribeURL` of the JSON email you received.
 > **Note**: If you did not receive the email, you can fire a **Request confirmation** for the subscription from the AWS SNS Console.